 Just past the Mile 8 marker, the gentle hill of mile 7 suddenly turns steep.
 This is the first significant hill on the course.
 Rather than looking ahead and bemoaning your fate, look to the left.
 While fog may obscure the ocean on a cloudy day, on a clear day you will be treated to a great view of the Point Sur Lighthouse.
 Built in 1889, the lighthouse was home to three lighthouse keepers and their families.
 It was a lonely isolated life as the road from Monterey to Big Sur was not an easy journey in those days.
 One wonders if they ever considered ... running it?
 Tours of the lighthouse are available, an informative and interesting way to spend an afternoon either before or after the Marathon.

 Mile 10 marks the beginning of the two mile ascent of the notorious Hurricane Point.
-You will feel refreshed from having just partaken of water and Gatorade at the aid station; you will have received thunderous applause from several hundred relay runners still on the road; and your spirit and your feet will get a lift from the riveting beat of the Taiko Drums.
-As you begin your climb, conversation ceases and the only sound is the breathing of runners nearby.
+You will feel refreshed from having just partaken of water and Gatorade at the aid station; you will have received thunderous applause from several hundred relay runners still on the road.
 Even the wind is quiet now, the hill itself providing a windbreak for the next two miles.

 Deep breaths and determination will get you through mile 11.
+This is the new location for the Taiko Drummers, half-way up the climb.
 The road curves and winds, a narrow band of asphalt sandwiched between steep rocky cliffs on the right and a sheer drop to the pounding surf and rocks on the left.
 Clusters of wild flowers thriving on the rocky soil brighten the view and it is good to stop occasionally and take it all in.
 As you continue to climb higher, stop and look back at where you've been.
 The full magnificence of the south coast is revealed, as the mountains appear to fall into the sea.